-- A. A fair hearing must be held within 60 days from the date of the request for the hearing.
-The time limit may be extended by the hearing officer upon the request of either party for good cause shown.
+A. A fair hearing must be held within 60 days from the date of the request for the hearing.
+The hearing officer may extend the time limit upon the request of either

+- party for good cause shown.
 The time limit may also be extended upon the agreement of both parties. - B. During the fair-hearing process, the parties have a right to be represented by a representative or an advocate.

-A. A participant in or an applicant for vocational-rehabilitation services may request a fair hearing by submitting a written request to the DVR director within 45 days of a disputed decision.
-The request should identify the contested decision and the counselor assigned to the case.

-- B. The impartial hearing officer will be selected on a random basis or by agreement between the applicant or participant and the DVR director.
-The selection of an impartial hearing officer shall be made from a pool of qualified impartial hearing officers established jointly by the State Rehabilitation Council and the DVR director.
-The mediator shall not be an employee of the DVR. - C. During the fair hearing, the parties are given the opportunity to present evidence, information, and witnesses, as wll as to examine all witnesses and other relevant sources of evidence and information. - D. The impartial hearing officer will issue a written decision within 30 days of the completion of the fair hearing.
+- A. A participant or an applicant for vocational-rehabilitation services may request a fair hearing by submitting a written request to the DVR director within 45 days of a disputed decision.
+The request should identify the contested decision and the counselor assigned to the case. - B. The impartial hearing officer will be selected randomly or by agreement between the applicant or participant and the DVR director.
+An impartial hearing officer shall be selected from a pool of qualified impartial hearing officers established jointly by the State Rehabilitation Council and the DVR Director.
+The mediator shall not be an employee of the DVR. - C. During the fair hearing, the parties are given the opportunity to present evidence, information, and witnesses and examine all witnesses and other relevant sources of evidence and information. - D. The impartial hearing officer will issue a written decision within 30 days of the completion of the fair hearing.
 The written decision will fully set forth the findings of the impartial hearing officer and the grounds for the decision. - E. Upon receipt of the decision by the fair-hearing officer, the counselor is responsible for ensuring the implementation of the decision unless otherwise assigned by the area manager, the FOD, or the RSU deputy director.